-In the case of the Superstock 1000 class, motorcycles over 1000cc up to 1100cc must be equipped with the MCRCB/MSVR specified ECU.
+Motorcycles over 1000cc up to 1100cc must be equipped with the MCRCB/MSVR specified ECU.
 MCRCB/MSVR will impose functionality and performance controls at their exclusive discretion.
 This may include; disablement of rider aids, rev limit, throttle position control.

 Full details of the motorcycle model and the MCRCB/MSVR prescribed technical interventions will be published by Bulletin and in the MCRCB authorised parts list.